 There are general medical and subspecialty rotations available to enable trainees to experience a variety of disciplines prior to making a career pathway decision.

-- A cover letter outlining your reasons for application to St Vincent’s Hospital Melbourne.
-Address your letter to Associate Professor Wilma Beswick - Director of General Medicine.
+- A cover letter outlining your reasons for application to St Vincent’s Hospital Melbourne and any particular speciality interest you may have.

 - Your CV (the PMCV template is recommended and includes a photograph).

 - Any other documentation requested as part of the application (in many cases, we may ask you to fill in a preference form, listing your stream/specialty preferences)

 - References: For PMCV positions, applicants must nominate reference via the PMCV website, in non-match positions, we may ask for referee reports to be included as part of the application.

 - Applicants who have been shortlisted will be invited to attend an interview via either email or a Trybooking link.

 - You will be interviewed by a panel of doctors selected based on your preferred stream/s and specialisation/s.